madpsy/xpa125b_controller/README.md

 + Hardrock-50
 + MiniPA50 (and other Yaesu 817 compatible amplifiers)

-Adding additional amplifiers is fairly trivial providing it uses either voltage or serial for band control and PTT is triggered by grounding an input.
+Adding additional amplifiers is fairly trivial providing it uses either stepped voltage or serial for band control and PTT is triggered by grounding an input.

 # Supported APIs: